jxshi/covis/README.md

 Coverage Visualisation for Cancer Genes
 =======================================

-** *DISCLAIMER* These notes are mostly based on
-[this blog post](http://davemcg.github.io/post/let-s-plot-3-base-pair-resolution-ngs-exome-coverage-plots/)
-by David McGaughey.
-I'm simply trying to reproduce/retrace all the steps.
+**-*DISCLAIMER*-** These notes are mostly based on [this blog post](http://davemcg.github.io/post/let-s-plot-3-base-pair-resolution-ngs-exome-coverage-plots/) by David McGaughey.
+I'm simply trying to reproduce/retrace/_understand_ all the steps.

 Step 0: Software Installation
 -----------------------------